Quezon City Public Library: Main Library

-The Main Library's location has moved or reassigned for several times throughout the history of the Quezon City Public Library.
-The library is currently housed within a three-story building within the Quezon City Hall Complex which was inaugurated and opened by Mayor Herbert Bautista along with City Librarian Emelita Villanueva on February 6, 2017.
+The Main Library's location has been moved or reassigned several times throughout the history of the Quezon City Public Library.
+The library is currently housed in a three-story building within the Quezon City Hall Complex which was inaugurated and opened by Mayor Herbert Bautista along with City Librarian Emelita Villanueva on February 6, 2017.
 The building for the main library has been planned since 2010.
-The library building's facilities includes a cafe, a children's corner, a function room, and a puppeteer's room.
+The library building's facilities include a cafe, a children's corner, a function room, and a puppeteer's room.
 Computers are also available for public use.

 The first floor of the building hosts the reference section, Filipiniana section, periodicals, archives and materials on local history.
 Resources on law research, extension library services, technical service, district libraries and inventory, and multi-media are offered on the library's second floor.

 The library can accommodate up to 1,000 people daily including those availing e-government services.